vertica/spark-connector/README.md

 `spark-submit --master spark://spark:7077 --conf "spark.driver.extraClassPath={$SPARK_HOME}/conf/" --deploy-mode cluster app-assembly.jar --class Main` where `{$SPARK_HOME}` is the `$SPARK_HOME` directory on the worker node.

+Our connector logs major events when reading and writing, such as when it is copying a table from the intermediary file store in to Vertica or exporting from Vertica into the intermediary file store.
+We also logs errors and caveats around usage of the connector and connector options.
+Along with errors, the connector logs warnings when the usage of the connector is not as expected.
+In addition, we log info such as SQL statements, schemas, and filters that are used when manipulating relations or the data in those relations.
+In order to get a lower level view of our connector operations, a user may change the log level to ‘Debug’.
+The debug log level will give more details around specific components, such as partition information, impersonation tokens, and cleanup information.

 ## Additional guides

 For information on how to configure Kerberos and TLS with the connector, see the [KerberosUserManual.md](https://github.com/vertica/spark-connector/blob/main/KerberosUserManual.md) and [TLSConfiguration.md](https://github.com/vertica/spark-connector/blob/main/TLSConfiguration.md) files in the root of this repository.